FlareBot/FlareBot/Changlog.md

 ## Deprecated
- - The search command is being phased out in favour of the `play` command instead.
+ - The search command is being phased out in favour of the `play` command.
+The `search` command will be repurposed in a future update.